peermaps/ingest/README.md

   --no-ingest-relation  skip over processing relations --defaults            Print default values for ingest parameters.

+  This step will optimize when --optimize is provided.

 scan - scans a pbf, outputting a scan file
   -f, --pbf     osm pbf file to ingest or "-" for stdin (default) -o, --outdir  write a scan file in this dir